Discount Camping RV Clubs in 2021

 Happy Camper Discount Camping Club

 Happy Camper is a lesser-known discount RV camping club.

-We're just not sure that this is the best deal out there when the competition, Passport America, is available for you as well.
+Consequently, we're just not sure that this is the best deal out there when the competition, Passport America, is available for you as well.

-It doesn't help the RV discount club's case.
+Altogether, it doesn't help the RV discount club's case.